Urban talks #1

 Urban Talks | Live Streaming

-The Urban Talks are a cycle of itinerant talks that aim to open a debate with the citizens about culture and creativity in respect to the urban environment.
-Urban Talks are a unique opportunity to converse about art, heritage, economy, technology or sustainability with professionals that have stood out for their activity in these fields, and which allow us to see the cities’ futures with optimism.
+The Urban Talks are a series of itinerant discussions aimed at opening a debate with citizens about culture and creativity in relation to the urban environment.
+The Urban Talks are a unique opportunity to engage in dialogue about art, heritage, economy, technology, and sustainability with professionals who have stood out in these fields and who inspire an optimistic view of the future of cities.

 URBAN TALKS “THE TRANSFORMATION OF THE TERRITORY THROUGH ART AND CREATIVITY” OCTOBER 17, 2020